sarithekanayake/node-hostname/README.md

   - Both ENTRYPOINT and CMD have used for flexibility.

 - **Helm Chart**:
-`helm\node-hostname` Helm chart installs K8s resources needed to run the node-hostname application.
+`helm/node-hostname` Helm chart installs K8s resources needed to run the node-hostname application.
   - Sets up a Deployment, Service, HPA and Ingress to expose the app through an HTTPS enabled ALB.
   - EKS cluster uses the AWS Load Balancer Controller and ExternalDNS to automatically create the necessary components to make the app accessible over the internet.
   - Configured to run the PODs without priviledge access (non-root user, read-only filesystem and all capabilities dropped).
   - Using Horizontal Pod Autoscaler (HPA) for POD autoscaling based on resource utilizations (cpu:40%, mem:80%).
-  - Use a load testing tool like `hey` to simulate traffic. ex: `hey -z 30s -c 50 https://bwt.sarithe.online`

 - **CloudFormation Template**:
 Created `bootstrap.yaml` Cloudformation template to boostrap S3 bucket, dynamodb table and ECR repository creation.
 These resources will be used by the Terraform code as prerequisites.